ElecGeek/HealthMeter/README.md

 TODO: make some debug activation more optional than hard-coded

 TODO: write the workflows to compile for many plateforms

-TODO: read the arguments to load multiples input files

 TODO or never: handle properly the new and fix the bug that does not merge the records in the new year night